-The following subsections describe issues regarding the backward compatibility of Java ES 5 with respect to previous releases of Java ES.
+The following subsections describe issues regarding the backward compatibility of Java ES 5 Update 1 with respect to releases of Java ES prior to Java ES5.
 Additionally, the issues presented here are those that span multiple Java ES components or that pertain to the Java ES installer or uninstaller.
 For information about the backward compatibility of a specific component, refer to the compatibility information in the release notes for the specific component.
 See "Component Release Notes" on page 4 for a list of component release notes.

-Java SE 5.0 Update 9 is not compatible with Application Server 7 (2137473, 6203688, 6409072)
+Java SE 5.0 Update 12 is not compatible with Application Server 7 (2137473, 6203688, 6409072)

-Java ES 5 is certified with Java SE 5.0 Update 9 (1.5.0_09).
-If the Java ES installer does not find this version of Java SEon a system, the installer installs this version and makes it available to Java ES components though the symbolic link /usr/jdk/entsys-j2se.
+Java ES 5 Update 1 is certified with Java SE 5.0 Update 12 (1.5.0_12).
+If the Java ES installer does not find this version of Java SE on a system, the installer installs this version and makes it available to Java ES components though the symbolic link/usr/jdk/entsys-j2se.

-The version of Application Server 7 that shipped with Java ES 2004Q2 makes use of this symbolic link, but is not compatible with Java SE 5.0 Update 9.
-Thus, Application Server 7 stops functioning correctly after you install Java ES 5 components.
+The version of Application Server 7 that shipped with Java ES 2004Q2 makes use of this symbolic link, but is not compatible with Java SE 5.0 Update 12.
+Thus, Application Server 7 stops functioning correctly after you install Java ES 5 Update 1 components.

-Solution Java ES does not support a mixture of version 2004Q2 and version 5 components on a single system.
+Solution Java ES does not support a mixture of version 2004Q2 and version 5 Update 1 components on a single system.
 When upgrading a system from Java ES 2004Q2, you must upgrade all components.
 If you need access to Application Server 7 during the upgrade process, you can change its configuration to point to Java SE 1.4.2, which was installed with Java ES 2004Q2: